Defining access control [PRO]

 We can manage who can access every field and directive in the schema through access control lists.

-GraphQL API for WordPress ships with the following access control rules:
+Gato GraphQL ships with the following access control rules:

 Whenever the requested query (either executed through a custom endpoint or as a persisted query) contains one or more of the fields or directives added to the access control list, the corresponding rules are evaluated.
 If any rule is not satisfied, access to that field or directive is denied.

-The configuration is created through an access control list, and delivered to custom endpoints and persisted queries via the schema configuration.
+The configuration is created through an access control list (ACL), and delivered to custom endpoints and persisted queries via the schema configuration.

 Clicking on "Access Control Lists" on the plugin's menu, it displays the list of all the created access control lists: